pluslatte/helium-nixos-config/README.md

     - You can look into those codes if you don't know how to operate this system.
 Example: SUPER+Enter to open your terminal emulator.
 - `stylix.nix` controls almost all of the theme-ing things.

-## Tips
+## Tips / Q&A
+- Hyprland won't launch !
     - *Don't select a thing like `Hyprland (uwsm or systemd)` in the menu of Ly, which may be selected by default.*
     - Select `Hyprland` instead.
+- How do I edit these weird `.nix` files ?
+    - You need to understand what Nix is.
     - If you don't have any working editor environments for Nix Language, you can use my pre-configured neovim.
         - Ensure you have enabled nix experimental features like `nix-command` `flakes`.
         - `nix profile install github:pluslatte/nixvim-config` then `nvim`
         - `space -> e` to open neo-tree
+- Wi-fi not working !
-- *When you dual-boot with windows system, disable windows' fast-startup thing or wi-fi won't work.*
+    - When you dual-boot with windows system, disable windows' fast-startup thing or wi-fi won't work.
 - If you temporaly need some software for some reason, you can `nix run nixpkgs#<packageName>`.
 - Files which aren't tracked by git will be ignored, because flake is a git repository.
 - `CTRL + ALT + Function` to swtich tty.